-As the primary input device, the keyboard is one of the most basic hardware of your computer.
+As a primary input device, keyboard is one of the most basic hardware of your computer.
 Therefore, if your keyboard is not functioning, it can be difficult to perform even the basic tasks like signing into your Windows PC.
+In this article, we will explain how to fix keyboard issues in Windows computer.

-Some of the common keyboard issues that Windows 10 users experience include:
+Some of the common keyboard issues, Windows users experience include:

 - All keyboard keys are not working.